-MySQL++ has been picked up by many package distros.
-In addition to those listed in the table at right, it's also in FreeBSD.
-Since these packages are properly integrated into their host distributions, we do not offer competing binary packages here.
+MySQL++ has been picked up by many OSes and packaging systems, listed in the table at right.
+Since these packages are properly integrated into their host systems, we do not offer competing binary packages here.

 Those still needing MySQL++ 2.x might be interested in the